 Or at least the Emperor, nominally speaking, gave it.
 Taishō had ascended to the throne in 1912.
 But he had contracted cerebral meningitis within three weeks of his birth and he was never completely healthy.
-Today, as any Chicago birth injury attorney can tell you, infant meningitis is considered a serious birth injury which can be fatal if not treated promptly.
 His neurological problems had worsened and were continuing to degrade when he took the throne.
 Crown Prince Hirohito was named sesshō or Prince Regent in November 1921.
 Hirohito became Emperor when Taishō died in 1926.
 However, he already had been acting as Emperor for the preceding five years.

 The Japanese words for museum and art were coined in the Meiji period in order to express the western concepts.
 Ueno Park is home to several museums, including the Tokyo National Museum, the National Museum of Nature and Science, the Tokyo Metropolitan Art Museum and the National Museum of Western Art.
 Schools of art and music, and performance halls for western-style concerts and opera and ballet are also in the park, as well as the Imperial Library.